UCLALibrary/research-tips/_posts/2010-01-04-get-configured.markdown

 </a>
 </div>

-#### Want more help?:

-Visit <a href="http://www.library.ucla.edu/use/computers-computing-services/connect-campus" target="_blank">http://www.library.ucla.edu/use/computers-computing-services/connect-campus</a> to learn more about getting configured!
+Want more help? <a href="http://www.library.ucla.edu/use/computers-computing-services/connect-campus" target="_blank">Click here</a> to learn more about getting configured!

 #### Tips:
 <ul class="collapsible" data-collapsible="expandable">